BinaryExploits/be-full-stack-boilerplate/.github/scripts/workflow-lint-pr/README.md

 4. **Commit your changes**
 5. **Push and create a PR** the workflow will run automatically

+## Key Features

+### Dynamic Workspace Discovery
+The linting workflow automatically discovers all workspaces defined in your `pnpm-workspace.yaml`.
+This means:
+- **No hardcoded workspace paths** - add new workspaces without updating the workflow
+- **Automatic detection** - works with any monorepo structure
+- **Future-proof** - scales as your project grows

+### Comprehensive Error Reporting
+The workflow checks **all** workspaces with changed files and reports **all** errors:
+- **Doesn't stop at first failure** - continues checking remaining workspaces
+- **Complete error summary** - see all issues across all workspaces in one run
+- **Organized output** - errors grouped by workspace for easy identification

 ## Debugging Tips

 - Check that your branch has commits compared to main: `git log main..HEAD`
+- List all workspaces: `pnpm list -r --depth -1`
 - Verify ESLint configs are valid: `npx eslint --print-config apps/api/src/main.ts`
 - Test with verbose output: Add `--debug` to eslint commands
 - Check node_modules are installed: `pnpm install`